panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 }
 ```

-On instance initialization, the constructor creates a field `name` on the instance `this.name = name`.
+The expression `this.name = name` creates an instance field `name` and assigns to it an initial value.

 Later you can access `name` field using a property accessor: